takoikatakotako/en.swiswiswift.com/content/post/2018-07-18/index.md

 +++
-title = "CollectionViewにSearchBarをつけて検索する"
-url = "2018-07-18"
-date = "2018-07-18"
+title = "Search with SearchBar in CollectionView" url = "2018-07-18" date = "2018-07-18"
-description = "CollectionViewにSearchBarをつけて検索する"
-tags = [
+description = "Search with SearchBar in CollectionView" tags = [
     "iOS",
 ]